Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 - UNLV's games have gone over 57 points in two opportunities this season.

-- The combined points per game average of the two teams, 48.2, is 8.8 points fewer than Saturday's over/under.
+- Saturday's over/under is 8.8 points higher than the combined 48.2 PPG average of the two teams.

-- This contest's total is 9.1 points under the 66.1 these two squads combine to give up per game in 2021.
+- This contest's over/under is 9.1 points fewer than the 66.1 these two squads combine to give up per game in 2021.

 - The Rainbow Warriors and their opponents have scored an average of 62.2 points per game in 2021, 5.2 more than Saturday's total.